gruvw/website/src/content/projects/custom-smart-watch-face/index.md

 ---
-title: "Designing a custom smart watch face"
+title: Designing a custom smart watch face
-description: "How I designed and created my own smart watch home screen."
+description: How I designed and created my own smart watch home screen and customized it the way I wanted it to be.
 date: 2019-07-31
 updated: 2021-02-28
 draft: true